Research Paper

 Architecture Comparison (Balanced Training)

-The cross-encoder's joint input processing provides a fundamentally stronger inductive bias for GRN link prediction, remaining robust under the class imbalance ratios typical in real biological datasets.
+The cross-encoder's joint input processing provides a fundamentally stronger inductive bias for GRN link prediction, remaining stable under the class imbalance ratios typical in real biological datasets.

 Gradient Failure Impact